yrccondor/wp-webauthn/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WP-WebAuthn enables passwordless login through U2F devices for your site.
+WP-WebAuthn enables passwordless login through FIDO2 and U2F devices like FaceID or Windows Hello for your site.

 == Description ==

 **This plugin supports English(default language), Simplified Chinese and German currently.**

 WebAuthn is a new way for you to authenticate in web.
-It helps you replace your passwords with devices like USB Keys, fingerprint scanners, Windows Hello compatible cameras and more.
+It helps you replace your passwords with devices like USB Keys, fingerprint scanners, Windows Hello compatible cameras, FaceID/TouchID and more.

 When using WebAuthn, you just need to click once and perform a simple verification on the authenticator, then you are logged in. **No password needed.**